devopstrainings/linux-basics-katakoda/linux-adminstration/step4.md

 `yum install jenkins -y`{{execute}}

-Above command will try to install Jenkins software but it will be a failure, So let us download a repo file
+Above command will try to install Jenkins software but it will be a failure, So let us download a repo file and check it.

+``